 3. Guerneville, California

-Snuggle up beneath a canopy of giant redwoods sits Guerneville, a dreamy family escape in Sonoma County’s Russian River Valley.
+Snuggled up beneath a canopy of giant redwoods is Guerneville, a dreamy family escape in Sonoma County’s Russian River Valley.
 Picture yourself pulling into family glamping resort like Autocamp Russian River and settling into a luxuriously cozy vintage Airstream under a canopy of redwood trees.
 A cluster of these legendary silver trailers encircle a common area perfect for pickup games of soccer, roasting s’mores around a massive fire pit, watching your breath mingle with the starry night sky above while tucked beneath a blanket, and sipping a warm beverage.

 SONOMA STYLE: The Perfect Healdsburg Weekend (with or without Kids)

 During the day, borrow a free bike and pedal to charming downtown Guerneville.
 Wander farther afield to exploit Sonoma’s towns and wineries, many of which have kid-friendly activities like games and nature walks.
 (Of course, Sonoma is one of the most romantic California vacations for couples, too.)
 Head west a few miles to marvel at the wild Pacific coast.
 It’s all close to this remote-yet-accessible eco getaway destination in the redwoods of Northern California.